pwr33/NeoMatrix_24bitRGB/README.md

 NeoMatrix_24bitRGB
 ==================
+6/1/15 by Paul W. Rogers

 Display 24 bit RGB bitmaps from PROGMEM
-Adafruit_GFX, Adafruit_GFXNeoPixel and Adafruit_GFXNeomatrix libraries modified for 24bit RGB and RGB bitmap draw function
+Adafruit_GFX, Adafruit_NeoPixel and Adafruit_Neomatrix libraries modified for 24bit RGB and RGB bitmap draw function and pixel level brightness

 Copy the 3 Adafruit directories to your libraries folder Copy pwr_matrix_24bittest to your code folder, this is the example sketch